 How to Make Green Lentil Curry

-• Add the remaining ingredients: Add the coconut milk, tomato paste, lentils, and water (or veg broth).
+• Add the remaining ingredients: Add the coconut milk, tomato paste, lentils, and water.
 Bring to a boil, cover the pot with a lid, and simmer over low heat for 45 minutes.

-• Allow it to rest: remove the pan from the heat and wait 5 minutes before removing the lid and serving your creamy coconut lentil curry.
+• Allow it to rest: Remove pot from the heat and wait 5 minutes.

-It’s always a good idea to sort through and rinse dried lentils, as there can be sediment/debris in with them.
-Pick out any loose hidden stones and shriveled lentils if there are any, then rinse lentils in a colander to remove any remaining sediment/dust, etc.
+• Sort and rinse the lentils: Pick out any loose hidden stones and shriveled lentils if there are any, then rinse lentils in a colander to remove any remaining sediment, dust or debris.

 Optional Add-In’s and Variations

-• Diced tomatoes: Add a pop of color and freshness to this warm green lentil recipe before serving or use within the curry alongside or instead of the tomato paste.
+• Diced tomatoes: Add a pop of color and freshness alongside or instead of the tomato paste.
+14 ounces can will do.

-• Leafy greens: Spinach or kale/ rainbow chard will easily add extra nutrients to this vegan lentil curry.
+• Leafy greens: Spinach, kale or Swiss chard will easily add extra nutrients to this lentil curry.

-• Citrus: Add a splash of lime or lemon juice at the end for brightness or serve it with lemon/lime wedges.
+• Citrus: Add a splash of lime or lemon juice at the end for brightness or serve it with lemon or lime wedges.

 • Sugar: I rarely find this necessary.
-However, if you want to balance the acidity in the dish, add a pinch of sugar (coconut sugar, brown sugar, or even a sugar free sweetener like erythritol).
+However, if you want to balance the acidity in the dish, add a pinch of sugar, coconut sugar, maple syrup or honey.

 FAQs